Skip to content

 commit 789ghi: "chore: sync files: LICENSE"

 This fallback is automatic — no user configuration is needed.
-After the first files are committed, all subsequent apply runs use the Git Data API as normal.
+After the first files are committed, all subsequent apply runs use the GraphQL mutation as normal.